 For additional information or an appointment, call 314- 977-TALK (8255).
 A counselor is on call 24 hours a day and can also be contacted at 314- 977-TALK (8255) for mental health emergencies.
-Further information about services and procedures can be found on the UCC website.
+Further information about services and procedures can be found on the University Counseling Center website.
+Psychiatry appointments are available at the University Student Health Center by calling 314-977-2323.

-E. Missouri Lawyers' Assistance Program (MOLAP)
+E. Missouri Lawyers' Assistance Program

-The Missouri Lawyers' Assistance Program (MOLAP) is a professional, confidential counseling program for members of the Missouri Bar, their families and law students in Missouri.
-Through a variety of services, MOLAP helps individuals overcome personal problems such as depression, substance abuse, stress and burnout.
+The Missouri Lawyers' Assistance Program ("MOLAP") is a professional, confidential counseling program for members of the Missouri Bar, their families, and law students in Missouri.
+Through a variety of services, MOLAP helps individuals overcome personal problems such as depression, substance abuse, stress, and burnout.
 All MOLAP services are free of charge and strictly confidential.
 For assistance, please call 1-800-688-7859.
 Further information can be found on the Missouri Bar website.